 BUYING SECOND HAND

 Check over second hand instruments before buying.
 The first thing to look for is any damage.
-If an instrument had been dropped it can take a lot to repair it with all kinds of hidden damage.
+If an instrument had been dropped it can take a lot of work to repair it with all kinds of hidden damage.
 Check the mechanism for loose keywork.
 Any play in the mechanism can be as a result of heavy use or damage, and can cause further problems such as wear to pads.
 Bends to the mechanism can stop the instrument from functioning.
 Check for any missing cork/felt that might cause metallic clicking/ knocking sounds.
 And check the pad condition.
 Pads that are worn or cracked will need replacing, and this is one of the more expensive repairs.

 If you're buying online, it's very difficult to check any of these things properly.
 So bring your purchases to a repairer.
 Even with careful study of photos, I've had to make adjustments or repairs to nearly all of my own purchases.